 Elements Leading to the Formation of Tropical Storm Sara

-The development of Tropical Storm Sara would be attributed to several critical factors:
+The development of Tropical Storm Sara is attributed to several critical factors:

 • Warm Ocean Temperatures: The energy required for storm formation largely comes from warm ocean waters.
-These conditions would need to be present if Sara were to begin the tropical storm lifecycle.
+These conditions were present for Sara to begin the tropical storm lifecycle.

 • Atmospheric Conditions: Low wind shear and high moisture levels create an environment conducive to tropical storm formation.
 These atmospheric elements affect how a storm gathers strength and moves across regions.